-Crispy on the outside, soft and fluffy on the inside, and perfect for *lots* of maple syrup, these vegan waffles are a recipe you don’t want to miss!
+Crispy on the outside, soft and fluffy on the inside, and perfect for *lots* of maple syrup, these vegan gluten free waffles are a recipe you don’t want to miss!
 They’re easy to make, gluten free and freezer friendly.

-I’ll admit, I’m usually team pancakes, but there’s something irresistible about the little pockets on waffles that seem to soak up maple syrup so well and give you the perfect amount n every bite.
+I’ll admit, I’m usually team pancakes, but there’s something irresistible about the little pockets on waffles that seem to soak up maple syrup so well and give you the perfect amount in every bite.
 If waffles weren’t made for maple syrup, then I don’t know what was.

 These vegan waffles are made in one bowl, have a light and fluffy center with a crispy crust and can easily be made gluten free (which I did!).